 In most situations adding a second email domain, is simply just a matter of configuring the necessary mail flow.
 However, in situations such as an acquisition or merger, you may need users to configure Outlook with an email domain that is different from the one configured in your autodiscover URI.
 This is especially true for companies that offer hosted Exchange in a multi-tenancy business model.

-In this article we take a look at a couple case studies where an SRV record might be preferred over adding additional names to a certificate.
+In this article, we take a look at a couple of case studies where an SRV record might be preferred over adding additional names to a certificate.
 We then explore how to configure an SRV record in a popular DNS management system.
-Finally we look at two different ways to test that SRV record.
+Finally, we look at two different ways to test that SRV record.

-With a hosted Exchange provider the acquisition and departure of clients is likely to be even more volatile.
-That said, you don’t want to be re-keying your certificate every time you on-board or off-board a client.
-Adding each domain to your certificate will eventually become cost prohibitive affecting your bottom line.
+With a hosted Exchange provider the acquisition and departure of clients are likely to be even more volatile.
+That said, you don’t want to be re-keying your certificate every time you onboard or off-board a client.
+Adding each domain to your certificate will eventually become cost-prohibitive affecting your bottom line.
 Like any business your bottom line is important.
-So choosing the SRV redirect method over a cost prohibitive multi-domain certificate is more attractive (and also simpler to configure).
+So choosing the SRV redirect method over a cost-prohibitive multi-domain certificate is more attractive (and also simpler to configure).

 Using the above diagram no changes will be made to the current Exchange server, its certificate, or, its existing external DNS records.
 The only change will be the addition of an SRV record in the SuperTekBoy.com namespace.
 This will redirect users who enter supertekboy.com as their email domain to the servers at exchangeservergeek.com.

 For this tutorial, we will be configuring an SRV record at GoDaddy.com.
 This is where both domains in our scenario are hosted.
 This process should be similar for most hosting providers.

 Once logged in to your GoDaddy account you will need to manage DNS.

 For the appropriate domain, in this case, SuperTekBoy.com, select the cogwheel icon.
 Then select Manage DNS from the drop-down menu.